bbopt/nomad/doc/user_guide/source/SgteLib.rst

 ``ENSEMBLE``
 """"""""""""""
-| ENSEMBLE is a type of model.
+| ENSEMBLE is a type of model that uses multiple models simultaneously.
 | Authorized fields:

 * :ref:`weight`: Defines how the ensemble weights are computed.
 * :ref:`metric`: Defines which metric is used to compute the weights.
+* :ref:`distance_type`: This parameter is transfered to the models contained in the Ensemble.
+* :ref:`preset`: Defines the selection of models in the ensemble.
 * :ref:`budget`: Defines the budget allocated for parameter optimization.
-* :ref:`distance_type`: This parameter is transfered to the models contained in the Ensemble.
 * :ref:`output`: Defines the output text file.

 | Example: